ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 ## 1.7.1 Creating a rapid pace

-We must adopt a streamlined process for creating and testing our code.
-We are looking for techniques, tools and practices that support, empower and scale us.
+We must create a streamlined process for creating and testing our code.
+Our process should consist of techniques, tools and practices that support, empower and scale us.
+Elements of our process that slow us down should be jettisoned.

 We aim to deliver working code at a fast pace in regular intervals, but we also need to make sure our process is sustainable.
 If we burn out, that’s a huge derailment of our productivity.
 We need a routine that includes down time so that we can include periods of rest and be able to maintain a rapid pace indefinitely.